 According to Jacobs, the witness told him that he would be undergoing a surgery; hence he would not be available to testify.

-Jacobs, therefore, urged the tribunal to adjourn the matter.
+He therefore, urged the tribunal to adjourn the case.

 After listening to the prosecution’s submission, chairman of the tribunal, Danladi Umar, adjourned the case till 4th of May, for continuation of trial.

 The case was initially slated for 18th April, adjourned to 25th April, and then to Thursday, and now to 4th of May.